 Given that the South Africa eVisa application for Irish citizens will be completed online, the process will be much simpler than before.
 The secure online application requires basic details such as passport information and may require an approximate trip itinerary.

 Be sure to complete the application for a South Africa visa from Ireland before travel.
-The South Africa e-Visa is not yet launched so it is still not clear what the exact restrictions will be.
+The South Africa e-Visa is not yet available to Irish citizens, so it is still not clear what the exact restrictions will be.
 Regardless of the final details, the eVisa will be an official legal document that is valid for travel.

 South Africa eVisa Requirements for Irish Citizens